(2019) 3 days

 I've used Sketch for a long time, but when XD came along I was interested in giving it's auto animate features a try.
 I set myself a brief focused on creating an experience for a reading app similar to Amazon Kindle or Kobo, but within a limited timeframe of 3 days.

 As this was a daily challenge the brief was very loose.
 I needed to think about restrictions that would affect an app of this nature in the real world, so I began with identifying a potential design problems that we could address, as well as set a few technical restrictions.
 I decided that I’d like to focus on tablets running iOS and the reading experience of an Amazon Kindle like application.

-As this was an Adobe XD challenge, I limited my tools to pen and paper and Adobe XD along with a fixed timeline of 3 days.
+I limited my tools to pen and paper and Adobe XD along with a fixed timeline of 3 days.
 Due to the short timeframe I chose to focus on a design that could show a few core user actions that would take place.
 I made up a quick empathy map for an imaginary user.
 The core tasks I would focus on were;

 i.
-I'm going to choose a book to read from my library ii.
-I'm going to read my book from the beginning, or from a bookmarked position
+Choosing a book to read from the library ii.
+Reading a book from the beginning, or from a bookmarked position